 Money allegedly received by politicians involved in the Petrobras corruption scheme in exchange for handing out building contracts to companies which overcharged them.

 Luiz Inacio Lula da Silva

 Luiz Inacio Lula da Silva was president of Brazil from 2003 to 2011.
-Since he left office he has come under investigation for a number of cases of alleged wrongdoing, which he has all denied.
+Since he left office he has come under investigation for a number of cases of alleged wrongdoing, all of which he has denied.

 In July 2016, a judge ruled there was enough evidence for Lula to stand trial for allegedly obstructing justice in connection with Operation Car Wash.
-Prosecutors also accuse Lula of involvement in an alleged bribery scheme related to work by the construction giant, Odebrecht, in Angola.
-Most recently, prosecutors accused him of taking bribes from Odebrecht to help the firm win eight Petrobras contracts.
+Prosecutors also accused Lula of involvement in an alleged bribery scheme related to work by the construction giant, Odebrecht, in Angola.

 Michel Temer took over as president of Brazil after Dilma Rousseff was impeached.
 Almost a third of his cabinet are now under investigation for alleged corruption.
 President Temer's name is not on the list of politicians facing investigation over the Car Wash scandal.